-The Three Percenters are a group inspired by a US paramilitary organizations of the same name formed after the election of Barack Obama in 2008 (the “3%” comes from the myth that only 3% of Americans participated in the War of independence against the British).
-The III% militia as they are often called, promises armed resistance against any effort to block the right to own guns.
-However, their political aims includes much more than just a pro-gun position.
-In the United States, the Three Percenters have been actively involved in illegitimate patrols along the border with Mexico, blocking immigrant-filled buses already detained and organizing anti-refugee rallies.
-III% militia members demonstrated in front of mosques, and were involved in a number of violent acts, including one incident in November 2015, when one of the group’s supporters shot five people at a Black Lives Matter rally in Minneapolis.
-For their part, the Canadian section of the III% was formed in 2016.
+The Three Percenters are a group inspired by a US paramilitary organization of the same name formed after the election of Barack Obama in 2008 (the “3%” comes from the myth that only 3% of Americans participated in the War of independence against the British).
+The III% militia, as they are often called, promises armed resistance against any effort to infringe upon Americans’ access to firearms.
+However, their political aims extend much further than just a pro-gun position.
+In the United States, the Three Percenters have been actively involved in patrols along the border with Mexico, blocking buses filled with already-detained migrants, and organizing anti-refugee rallies.
+III% members have demonstrated in front of mosques and have been involved in a number of violent acts, including one incident in November 2015 when one of the group’s supporters shot five people at a Black Lives Matter rally in Minneapolis.

 The III% operate under an unelected top-down national leadership, but in practice things are pretty decentralized.
 The current Canadian president is Kazimir “Kazz” Nowlin; provinces are run by Executive Officers (XOs), and regional “divisions” answerable to these are run by “Sgt.
 Majors.”
 There are groups across Canada, and there has been an attempt to establish several divisions across Quebec, though with very limited success.